 Principle One of the WWWBLL Experience: Be Your Customer

 To your customers, their perception is their reality.
 Jan Carlzon, then president of SAS Airlines, coined the phrase “Moment of Truth,” which defined any time a customer comes into contact with any aspect of a business, and based upon the collective sum of those “Moments of Truth” forms an unshakeable perception of that company.

 Why is the male grooming standard at Disney theme parks so strict?
-If children are not brought to Walt Disney World by their parents, they are brought there by their grandparents.
-Ask Grandma if she would leave her grandchild in the care of the teen attendant with the body tattoos, long hair, beard and multiple body piercings – a Moment of Truth.
+If children are not brought to Walt Disney World by their parents, they are brought by their grandparents.
+Ask Grandma if she would leave her grandchild in the care of the teen attendant with visible body tattoos, long hair, unshaven beard, and multiple body piercings – a Moment of Truth.
 Grandma may not say it, but she’s certainly thinking, “Of course not!
 If he’s not doing drugs, he’s probably selling drugs.”
 That attendant could be Disney’s Cast Member of the Month.
 It doesn’t matter.
 Grandma’s perception is her reality.

 If you dine in a restaurant for the first time, have a decent meal, but, at the end, step into the restroom – a Moment of Truth – and you find it filthy, you may not return.
 You are thinking to yourself, “If the owner doesn’t feel restroom cleanliness is important, he probably doesn’t think it’s important in the kitchen either.”
 Your perception is that if the restroom looks and smells this bad, then how clean could the kitchen be.
 And your perception is your reality.